Workers’ Compensation Settlements For Arthritis and Degenerative Disc Disease

 Symptoms of arthritis can vary and the onslaught can be gradual or sudden.
 Most commonly, symptoms include stiffness, swelling, redness, pain around one or more joint (i.e. knees, wrists, hands, hips and shoulders) and limitation of the function of surrounding and supportive body structures.

 People are more likely to aggravate their degenerative disc disease when they work in manual labor jobs that require repeated heavy lifting, twisting and turning.
-Any job that can potentially lead to a back or neck injury can aggravate degenerative disc disease.
-Repetitive motion work injuries can be a serious detriment to health and a workers’ compensation attorney can help.
+Any job that can potentially lead to a neck or back injury can aggravate degenerative disc disease.
+Repetitive motion work injuries can be a serious detriment to health and a workers’ comp attorney can help.

-When seeking workers’ compensation benefits for the aggravation of a preexisting condition like arthritis or degenerative disc disease, it is important to understand that these conditions are covered.
-These are compensable regardless of whether the preexisting condition was work-related.
+When seeking workers’ compensation settlements for arthritis or degenerative disc disease, it is important to understand that these conditions are compensable regardless of whether the preexisting condition was work-related.

-How Workers’ Compensation Law Works for Arthritis and Degenerative Disc Disease
+Workers’ Comp Claims For Arthritis and Degenerative Disc Disease

-Workers’ compensation laws require employers to carry insurance policies that cover employees’ work-related injuries.
+Workers’ compensation laws require employers to carry policies with insurance companies that cover employees’ work-related injuries.
 Workers’ compensation coverage is usually available regardless of employer culpability or the employee’s prior physical condition.
-Injuries aggravated, accelerated or reactivated by the work injury are compensable under workers compensation.
+Therefore, injuries aggravated or accelerated by your work injury are compensable under workers compensation.

 The basic legal eligibility requirements for any workers’ compensation claim are: